ShivanS93/100-days-of-code/r1-log.md

 - learning about gridSearchCV for tunning hyperparameters
 - next is learning about lauching and monitoring your system Day 44 of data

+## R1D89
+Hands-On Machine Learning.
+Chapter 2
+- completed work along for the chapter
+- up to the excercises
+Boy are they difficult, but only one way to learn.
+Day 45 of data.
+Day 44 of data